-Going into 2016, something else I wanted to bring to the table a lot more regularly were interviews with aspiring video game development companies, who dedicate their time into bringing their own gaming experiences to as many different platforms as possible amidst the massive influx of indie games to have surfaced over the five to six years.
+Going into 2016, something else I wanted to bring to the table a lot more regularly was interviews with aspiring video game development companies, who dedicate their time to bringing their own gaming experiences to as many different platforms as possible amidst the massive influx of indie games to have surfaced over the five to six years.
 The first of my 2016 developer Q&As is with Sean Pinnock; technical director at Team Blacksea Odyssey, and developers of the space shooter of the same name.

-The team launched a Kickstarter campaign in late 2015, and by the end of December, the game was successfully funded, and will be coming to PC platforms later on in the year.
+The team launched a Kickstarter campaign in late 2015, and by the end of December, the game was successfully funded and will be coming to PC platforms later on in the year.
 As a fan of shoot ’em ups, this game naturally caught my attention, and I wanted to find out more about it, and what the inspirations and challenges were behind the game’s creation.
 This is what Sean Pinnock had to say in regards to Blacksea Odyssey:

-Player reaction has been mixed depending on the player’s previous interest in games.
+The Player’s reaction has been mixed depending on the player’s previous interest in games.
 However, those individuals that are more interested in indie titles, and especially those interested in space shooters have really loved our game!
 People especially have enjoyed fighting our bosses.